 That way you can schedule the diffuser to come on once or twice throughout the night to mist the air with the medicinal breathing effects of essential oils like eucalyptus and peppermint.

-if you already have a diffuser that does not have the smart capabilities other Wi-Fi diffuser, an outlet timer is a great way to schedule when power is going to the diffuser and turning it on and off as needed.
+if you already have a diffuser but it does not have the smart capabilities of a Wi-Fi diffuser, an Smart Plug is a great way to schedule when power is going to the diffuser and turning it on and off as needed.

 Sleeping with a diffuser on around pets

 Many people are unaware of the danger of using some essential oils around their pets.
 Specifically essential oils that contain menthol.

 Menthol is a strong scent for human beings.
 Multiply that by approximately 15 times and you can imagine how strong the smell of menthol can be for dogs.

 Another type of inhalant similar to menthol that is used to assist with cold symptoms is an ingredient called camphor.